 One device handles camera, microphone, and speaker.
 Mount it below the display, connect one cable, done.
 The 120-degree field of view captures everyone in a small room.
 Built-in AI auto-framing adjusts to show exactly who's present.

 Wider microphone pickup (5–7 meters), stronger speakers, and better camera zoom than the huddle room devices.
-Add a scheduling panel (Neat Pad, Logitech Tap Scheduler, or Crestron) outside the door.
+Add a scheduling panel outside the door (see below) — a small touchscreen showing room availability.

 At this size, a single video bar can't pick up voices from across a 20-foot table.
 You need separate ceiling microphones, a camera with optical zoom (not just digital crop), and separate speakers so remote voices are loud enough for the farthest seat.

-Pick: Professional AV system — Q-SYS or Crestron control with distributed Shure or Sennheiser ceiling microphones, multiple PTZ cameras, and a professional speaker system.
+Pick: Professional AV system with distributed ceiling microphones, multiple PTZ cameras, and a professional speaker system.

 These rooms need custom design.
-The camera count, microphone zones, and speaker placement all depend on the room layout, seating arrangement, and how the space is used.
+The camera count, microphone zones, and speaker placement all depend on the room layout and how the space is used.
+Request a consultation and we'll design it.

 A scheduling panel is a small touchscreen mounted outside the conference room door.
 It shows: